ciarandg/portfolio/README.md

 https://ciarandg.com

-- `themes/hugo-theme-anubis` is no longer a submodule, as the theme's repo has been [archived](https://github.com/Mitrichius/hugo-theme-anubis).
+Note that `themes/hugo-theme-anubis` is a submodule for my fork of the [archived](https://github.com/Mitrichius/hugo-theme-anubis) original theme.
+This repo should be cloned using `--recursive`.

 ## Deployment
 ### Helm